teambit/docs/docs/getting-started/introduction.md

 **Bit modularizes the development of modern web applications**.

-With Bit many teams can work together on a large web app, while each team autonomously develops a different a scope of components to build features like “Billing”, “Search”, or even “Marketing”.
+With Bit many teams can work together on a large web app, while each team autonomously develops a different scope of components to build features like “Billing”, “Search”, or even “Marketing”.

 Each [scope](https://harmony-docs.bit.dev/docs/scope/overview) can contain all components required to deliver it including UI elements, data-connected components, React hooks, backend modules, and anything else.
 Each team exposes components in its scope to be used by other teams and features.
 Each component is independently developed, built, tested, and run in isolation so it can be quickly introduced into new contexts.